House leaders call on Nebraska Rep. Fortenberry to resign

 McCarthy said he texted Fortenberry about the conviction and planned to talk to him about the matter on Friday.

-“I think when someone’s convicted, it’s time to resign,” McCarthy told reporters in Washington, D.C.
+“I think when someone’s convicted, it’s time to resign,” McCarthy told reporters in Jacksonville, Florida.

 Pelosi said Fortenberry’s conviction “represents a breach of the public trust and confidence in his ability to serve.
 No one is above the law.”

-Note: This story has been corrected to show McCarthy spoke to reporters in Jacksonville, Florida, not Washington, D.C.